Roslyn, Washington: Post mining era

-As many as 2,000 luxury homes are being developed nearby, potentially adding to the old town's population.
-Forests once owned and managed by Plum Creek Timber Company have been sold to two development companies, which are in the process of developing an extensive golf course community with houses and condominiums on the boundary of Roslyn.
-The new community is called Suncadia.
-As in similar small towns being transformed by large-scale capital projects and outside investment, these changes are expected to significantly improve Roslyn.
+Development companies, including Suncadia, purchased forests once owned and managed by Plum Creek Timber Company for an extensive golf course community with houses and condominiums on the boundary of Roslyn.

-However, some community members in Roslyn were concerned about the effects a Master Planned Resort would have on their community's economy and ecology.
+However, some community members in Roslyn were concerned about the impacts of a Master Planned Resort on the community's economy and ecology.
 A Roslyn-based citizen group called RIDGE engaged Suncadia's owners in litigation to mitigate the effects of the resort.
-RIDGE and MountainStar Resort Development—who owned the land at the time—engaged in negotiations and signed the RIDGE Settlement Agreement in 2001.
-Though the Settlement Agreement was eventually dissolved in 2013 when Kittitas County Judge Scott R. Sparks terminated the Agreement and all remaining claims, the Settlement Agreement was successful in some of their mitigations such as Suncadia's purchase and donation of the Roslyn Urban Forest to the city of Roslyn and the Suncadia Resort being developed and built using labor paid Washington state's prevailing wage.
+RIDGE and MountainStar Resort Development—who owned the land at the time—negotiated and signed the RIDGE Settlement Agreement in 2001.
+Though Kittitas County Judge Scott R. Sparks terminated the Agreement and all remaining claims in 2013, the Settlement Agreement was successful in some mitigations, such as Suncadia's donation of the Roslyn Urban Forest to the city of Roslyn and the Suncadia Resort development's adherence to Washington state's prevailing wage.

-Roslyn's railroad tracks have been removed and replaced by the Coal Mines Trail which runs from Cle Elum through Roslyn to Ronald.
-A walk on the trail affords visitors a look at the remains of Roslyn's mines and railroad depot site.
-The Roslyn Museum houses an extensive collection of photos and mining memorabilia, and features an exhibit on Roslyn's unique ethnic cemeteries.

-Most recently, recreation and tourism have become the chief drivers of the economy.
-The business community has worked to bring in more visitors through annual festivals, including the Manly Man Festival in June, the Pioneer Days Picnic, and a Coal Mining Festival associated with Coal Mining History Week each August.